duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 #### Required

-- `items` &mdash; the array of results (should be objects) to be displayed
+- `items`: the array of results (should be objects) to be displayed
-- `template_item` &mdash; handlebars sub-template to be applied to each element in `items` array (used to indicate the image and title for each carousel item)
+- `template_item`: handlebars sub-template to be applied to each element in `items` array (used to indicate the image and title for each carousel item)

 #### Optional

-- `template_detail` &mdash; handlebars sub-template to be applied to each element in `items` array (used to populate the "detail area" below carousel results)
+- `template_detail`: handlebars sub-template to be applied to each element in `items` array (used to populate the "detail area" below carousel results)

 #### Advanced